Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Buffalo and its opponents have combined to score more than 47.5 points in four of nine games this season.
+- Buffalo's games this season have gone over 47.5 points four of nine times.

 - New York's games have gone over 47.5 points in four of eight chances this season.